Trust Semantics Distillation for Collaborator Selection via Memory-Augmented Agentic AI: Task-Specific Trust Semantics Distillation

-\textbullet \, \textbf{Lightweight Decision-Making for Final Collaborator Selection}.
-Upon receiving information from the teacher agent, the student agent selects the final collaborator through a lightweight decision-making process based on its own objectives, preferences, or other strategies.
-For example, device $a_i$ ultimately selects device $a_k$ as the collaborator for task $c_2$.
-Although both candidate devices $a_k$ and $a_j$ are evaluated as trustworthy, device $a_j$ is excluded from the final selection due to an increasing packet loss rate.
+\textbf{4) Lightweight decision-making for final collaborator selection}.
+Based on the teacher agent's information, the student agent on the task owner selects the final collaborator via a lightweight decision process aligned with its objectives and preferences.
+As shown in Fig.~\ref{teacher_student}, device $a_j$ is selected as the final collaborator to execute the video transcoding task.

-The proposed 2TSD model effectively reduces communication and computational overhead on devices while improving the accuracy, timeliness, and adaptability of task-specific trust evaluation, thereby providing a robust foundation for collaborator selection in dynamic environments.
+The proposed TSD model effectively reduces communication and computational overhead on devices while improving the accuracy, timeliness, and adaptability of task-specific trust evaluation, thereby providing a robust foundation for collaborator selection in dynamic environments.